Dr Henry Clarke

 • Amphitheatres and cultural change in Roman Britain

 In 2015 I completed the University of Leeds Teaching Award (Descriptor 1) and became an Associate Fellowsh of the Higher Education Academy, earning professional recognition of my experience in student education.
 In 2017–18 I was shortlisted for Faculty and University Partnership Awards in Inspirational Teaching, receiving additional nominations in the categories of Innovation and Positive Impact.
 In 2021 I won a Faculty Partnership Award for Academic Personal Tutoring.
-In other academic years, I have been nominated for awards in Postgraduate Teaching, Positive Impact, Personal Tutoring, PhD Thesis/Dissertation Supervision, and Inspirational Teaching.
+In other academic years, I have been nominated for awards in Postgraduate Teaching, Positive Impact, Personal Tutoring, PhD Thesis/Dissertation Supervision, Wellbeing and Inspirational Teaching.

 I am passionate about enhancing the student voice and the partnership between all members of the University of Leeds community, and as such have been involved in Student Voice working groups and similar initiatives in recent years.
 I am currently a member of the Equality and Inclusion working group in the School of Languages, Cultures and Societies.